pkiraly/qa-catalogue-web/README.md

    (qa-catalogue).
 With this parameter the administrator can overwrite the path.
 Note: this parameter was called `db` previously.
 For compatibility reason we will support `db` as well for some time.
 - `multitenant`: (bool, v0.8.0) flag to denote if the site is in multi-tenant mode, i.e. it hosts the evaluation of multiple catalogues.
-If it is set you can specify general and catalogue-specific settings, e.g. `version=false` is a general setting, while `version[loc]=false` is a library specific settings, which override the previous one.
+If it is set you can specify general and catalogue-specific settings, e.g. `versions=false` is a general setting, while `versions[loc]=false` is a library specific settings, which override the previous one.

 The following parameters can be set either for all catalogues (`parameter=value`) or for each individual catalogue (`parameter[id]=...`).